 Finding Purpose in the Chaos

-Radical Centrism, Aimless Wandering, and the Surprise of Finding Purpose
+Radical Centrism, Aimless Wandering, and the Surprise of Finding Purpose.
+About Preparing Myself for AI Management and Leadership in the Future of Work.

 Here's a little secret about purpose: It's perfectly fine to stumble around like a drunk philosopher with no idea where you're heading.
 The world's too messy to pretend you can divine your "true purpose" in the middle of a hurricane.
 Just keep walking, talking, and watching the chaos unfold.
 Eventually, clarity will smack you on the head.